Codecademy/docs/content/kotlin/concepts/data-types/data-types.md

 ### Arrays

-In Kotlin, an **array** is a data structure that stores a fixed-size collection of elements of the same data type.
+In Kotlin, an `Array` is a data structure that stores a fixed-size collection of elements of the same data type.
 Arrays are non-primitive data types, which means they are derived from primitive data types or other non-primitive data types.

 To declare an **array** in Kotlin, you can use the arrayOf() function and specify the elements of the array within the parentheses.
 For example: